 - Cause or attempt to cause physical harm to another or to another’s unborn by means of a deadly weapon or dangerous ordnance.
 2

 Aggravated Assault vs. Assault

 Aggravated assault involves serious bodily harm, while injuries in assault cases are less severe.

 Aggravated assault is considered to be a 3rd or 4th degree felony, while assault is considered (usually) a 1st degree misdemeanor by Ohio Criminal Law.
 Simple assault may be caused by negligence, while aggravated assault is always willful.

 Aggravated assault may also involve the use of lethal weapons.
-The main factor in deciding aggravated assault versus assault is the severity of the injury caused to the assaulted person.
+The main factor in deciding aggravated assault versus assault depends on the serious physical injury caused to the assaulted person.